codewthamna/my-form-html/README.md

 ---

 ## ✨ Features
-- Interactive and responsive student registration form
+- Interactive and responsive student registration form.
-- Stores submitted data in MySQL database
+- Stores submitted data in MySQL Database.
-- View and manage submitted student records from the database
+- View and manage submitted student records from the database .

 ---

 ## ⚙️ How It Works
 1. Open **localhost** using XAMPP/WAMP/MAMP.
 2. Place the project folder inside `htdocs` (or equivalent).
-3. Open the form in your browser (e.g., `http://localhost/project-folder/`).
+3. Open the form in your browser (e.g., `http://localhost/proj/studentForm/`).
 4. Fill in student details and submit.
 5. Data is stored in the MySQL database (`students` table).
 6. Optional: Connect PHP pages to display, update, or delete records.